RSYS-EDP/engage-eml-play-collect-php-app/README.md

 $ php -S <YOUR_PUBLIC_IP>:3000 gather_dtmf.php

-Application will receive a HTTP POST request, in response it will send EML to fetch DTMF input from user.
-On user input/noinput call will be disconnected after playing a “Thank You” prompt.
+<p> Application will receive a HTTP POST request, in response it will send EML to fetch DTMF input from user.
+On user input/noinput call will be disconnected after playing a “Thank You” prompt. </p>
 ------------------

 ### Making a Call